Aircraft Finder

 Aircraft Details

-- Exterior: Volcano Red Pearl Metallic with Sand Metallic trim, tinted windshield and forward door windows
+• Exterior: Volcano Red Pearl Metallic base, Sand Metallic trim, tinted windshield and forward door windows

-- Additional Equipment: Cabin heater/defogger, dual forward outlets, Halotron BRX fire extinguisher, cabin camera, vertical card compass, Davtron DCD800 digital chronometer, millibar altimeter, upper console assembly with 8 instruments
+• Additional equipment: Cabin heater/defogger, Halotron BRX fire extinguisher, cabin camera, vertical card compass, digital chronometer (Davtron 800), millibar altimeter, upper console assembly (8-instrument high)

 About this Model